Azure-Samples/azure-cosmos-db-mongodb-python-getting-started/README.md

 * The sample in the root directory, [run.py](run.py), prompts you for connection information.
 This sample is written with separate functions for each operation as you might do in a production application.
 Try this sample to get started quickly.

 * The sample folders (e.g., **001-quickstart** directory) contain runnable samples used in documentation [quickstart](https://learn.microsoft.com/azure/cosmos-db/mongodb/quickstart-python) and [getting started](https://learn.microsoft.com/azure/cosmos-db/mongodb/how-to-python-get-started) guides.
+If you make changes here keep the documentation in sync.

+The [validate workflow](./github/workflows/validate.yml) is set up for pull requests.
+See the workflow for tests that are run and run those locally first.

 ## Sample prerequisites